 Steers must be owned by identification date.
 Steers must be tagged at tagging date.
 Contact beef project leader with conflicts.
 Beef leader or assistant must tag every beef project animal.
 All steers must be enrolled by May 15 in 4-H online.
-Animals must not be born before October 1, two years prior to the fair.
+Steers must be ear-tagged, electronic id tagged, owned, and under the care of the 4-H member of the current 4-H year.
+Animals must be born after January 1 of the previous year.
 Stags and bulls are not allowed to show.
 Veterinarians' or species chairperson's decision will be final.

 Steers are recommended to weigh a minimum of 450 pounds at the winter weigh-in.
 Steers must weigh 900 lbs. at fair weigh-in to be able to sell in the auction.
 Steers in question for age will be mouthed for milk teeth.
 If milk teeth are missing, the steer will be eliminated from the 4-H show and auction.
 In the event of this happening, the 4-H member will complete the project on the basis of his/her records.
+Only 1 beef project is permitted to participate in the auction.

-Dairy market steers and Beef steers exhibit in separate classes.
+Dairy market steers and Beef market animals exhibit in separate market classes.
 Classes will be determined according to weight groups at the time of weighing.
+Dairy beef will have a separate rate of gain competition from the beef rate of gain competition.

-Grand Champion steer will be selected from the first-place animals in the various weight classes.
-Reserve Grand Champion will be selected from the second animal in the Grand Champion's class and the other first-place steers.
+Grand Champion market animals will be selected from the first-place animals in the various weight classes.
+Reserve Grand Champion will be selected from the second animal in the Grand Champion's class and the other first-place market classes.